weaviate/weaviate/docs/en/use/batch_requests.md

 The Action and Thing create batch endpoints use a slightly different format to allow batch-level parameters to be applied to the batched requests.

-In contrast to non-batch endpoints, no `async` option is present on this type of request.
-The request is already optimized for maximum performance of the respective database connector.
-Performing them async would lead to the user sending of all batches at once, thus congesting the databse.
+Do not send off all batch requests you plan on making at once.
+The request is optimized for maximum performance of the respective database connector.
+Sending all batch requests at once would thus simply congesting the databse.
 Instead the blocking nature of the request should be used to throttle the imports as this will lead to an optimal import frequency.

 Note, that you can still parallelize your import strategy, however each worker or thread should in itself block for the duration of one batch job.
 The ideal